metio/terraform-provider-k8s/docs/data-sources/awx_ansible_com_awx_v1beta1_manifest.md

 - `task_liveness_initial_delay` (Number) Initial delay before starting liveness checks on task pod
 - `task_liveness_period` (Number) Time period in seconds between each liveness check for the task pod
 - `task_liveness_timeout` (Number) Number of seconds to wait for a probe response from task pod
+- `task_manage_replicas` (Boolean) Enables operator control of replicas count for the task deployment when set to 'true'
 - `task_node_selector` (String) nodeSelector for the task pods
 - `task_privileged` (Boolean) If a privileged security context should be enabled
 - `task_readiness_failure_threshold` (Number) Number of consecutive failure events to identify failure of task pod